Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 College-driven experiential training works to your benefit in many states beyond just the actual hours you build.

-After graduation, however, you’ll have to find other ways of accumulating your practice hours.
-Because this is how the licensing system works, though, you’ll find many employers who are willing to hire you before you’re certified to help you build those hours.
+After graduation, you’ll have to find other ways of accumulating your practice hours.
+Because this is how the licensing system works, you’ll find many employers who are willing to hire you before you’re certified to help you build those hours.

 In some cases, you’ll need a lower level of license to do that work.
 In other cases, a certified alcohol & drug counselor license itself will be the credential you need to get as you build hours toward an even higher level of practice.